Investigators' toolkit

 Reasonable adjustments

 There may be times when someone involved with an investigation has additional needs.
-When we talk about additional needs, we refer to those with physical disabilities, learning difficulties, sensory disabilities and people with mental health problems.
+When we talk about additional needs, we refer to those with physical disabilities, learning difficulties, sensory disabilities and people with mental health conditions.

 If a volunteer or member who’s involved with an investigation tells you about their additional needs, please ask them if they need anything to make the process more manageable.
-It’s important not to assume what reasonable adjustments they’ll need, they themselves will be in the best position to let you know if they need some extra support.
+It’s important not to assume what reasonable adjustments they’ll need, they themselves will be in the best position to let you know if they need extra support.

 Mental health support